-Law firm Gilbert+Tobin were appointed in 2019 to assist Energy Metals with landholder objections to grant of the Manyingee title applications.
-There was no progress during the year while various related legal matters are considered.
+Law firm Gilbert+Tobin were appointed in 2019 to assist Energy Metals with landholder objections to the grant of the Manyingee title applications.
+The objections are awaiting progress through the Wardens Court, pending judgements in related cases which require resolution.